First lady opens student art exhibit on women’s suffrage

-In remarks prepared for Monday’s unveiling in front of the White House, she said the exhibit would encourage parents to talk to their children about the “important conversations taking place around equality” and help them understand the history behind women’s suffrage.
+She unveiled the exhibit on Pennsylvania Avenue outside the White House and said it would encourage to talk to their children about the “important conversations taking place around equality” and help them understand the history behind women’s suffrage.

-Mrs. Trump was also using her appearance — on the opening day of the Republican National Convention — to promote certain aspects of her husband’s record on women’s issues.
+Mrs. Trump also used her appearance — on the opening day of the Republican National Convention — to promote certain aspects of her husband’s record on women’s issues.
 Polls show President Donald Trump facing a yawning deficit with female voters.

-In the remarks, the first lady says under “our administration” the child tax credit was doubled, women experienced some of the lowest rates of unemployment on record and the Republican president put women in many senior administration positions.
+The first lady said that, under “our administration,” the child tax credit was doubled, women experienced some of the lowest rates of unemployment on record and the Republican president put women in many senior administration positions.

-Joining Mrs. Trump for the launch of the “Building the Movement: America’s Youth Celebrate 100 Years of Women’s Suffrage” exhibit will be some of the young artists, female administration officials, Cabinet secretaries and state and local elected officials.
+Conway was among some of the young artists, female administration officials, Cabinet secretaries and others who joined Mrs. Trump for the launch of the “Building the Movement: America’s Youth Celebrate 100 Years of Women’s Suffrage” exhibit.

-“It is these women and their brave actions that have provided strength and inspiration to so many mothers, daughters, and sisters who have stamped their own mark on our country, ensuring future generations of women have the ability to pursue their dreams,” the first lady says in the prepared text obtained by The Associated Press.
+“It is these women and their brave actions that have provided strength and inspiration to so many mothers, daughters, and sisters who have stamped their own mark on our country, ensuring future generations of women have the ability to pursue their dreams,” the first lady said.

 She was with the president last week as he signed a proclamation marking the centennial.